48design/MarlinEasyConfig/README.md

 ﻿# MarlinEasyConfig [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?hosted_button_id=VT4P4AT8FTYDL)
-A tool to make editing [Marlin](https://marlinfw.org/) configurations an easy task.
+A configuration tool for [Marlin](https://marlinfw.org/) to make editing Marlin configurations an easy task.

 ## How to
 **Note**: This software is still in development.
 It has been tested in personal use and bugs are sure to be found!